 How to embroider with a sewing machine

-How to embroider on a regular sewing machine
+Materials needed to embroider with sewing machine

 Here’s what I found are the basic and most important tools needed in order to do embroidery on your sewing machine successfully: